dunnkers/generative-adversarial-networks/v0/README.md

-## Stappen
+## Steps

-- Dataset downloaden naar `van-gogh-paintings/`.
+- Download, move or link the dataset to `van-gogh-paintings/`.
-- `python preprocess.py` om `dataset/` te vullen met preprocessed samples (configuratie is hardcoded :P)
+- `python preprocess.py` to fill `dataset/` with preprocessed samples (configuration is hardcoded :P)
-- `python dcgan.py` om het model te trainen.
-Resultaten verschijnen in `results/`.
-GPU is een must.
-Stel `autoencoder_pretrain_epochs` in op bijv.
-100 om de autoencoder eerst enige tijd te 'pretrainen' zonder nog resultaten te genereren (laatste regel van `dcgan.py`).
-Beperk de afbeeldingen in `dataset/` to 1 kunstwerk voor betere (en natuurlijk minder verassende) resultaten.
+- `python dcgan.py` to train the model.
+Results appear in `results/`.
+GPU is a must.
+Set `autoencoder_pretrain_epochs` to e.g. 100 to pretain the autoencoder for some time without generating results (last line of `dcgan.py`).
+Limit the images in `dataset/` to 1 painting for better (and of course less surprising) results.

-Het model zelf en de getrainde weights worden nog niet opgeslagen (ook geen logs).
+The model itself as well as the trained weights are not saved yet (no logs either).

-De networks zijn lukraak in elkaar gezet.
-Wellicht kunnen ze bijv. veel kleiner maar dieper.
+Networks are constructed rather arbitrarily.
+Perhaps they could be a lot smaller but deeper.